-Once the gasses are vented, in a piston system it’s the job of a long metal shaft (the “piston”)to move the forces from the vent to the action.
+Once the gasses are vented, in a gas piston AR system it’s the job of a long metal shaft (the “piston”) to move the forces from the vent to the action.
 The gasses act directly on the front of the piston, forcing it backwards and imparting enough momentum to the bolt carrier to cycle the action.
-That much is common to all piston systems, but the great debate rages on about whether a long stroke or a short stroke is best.
+That much is common to all gas piston systems, but the great debate rages on about whether a long stroke or a short stroke gas piston system is best.
 As for what that means, let me take it one at a time.

-A “long stroke” piston is one where the long metal piston is physically attached to the bolt carrier.
+A long stroke gas piston is one where the long metal piston is physically attached to the bolt carrier.
 Examples of long stroke piston systems include the AK-47 rifle, the M1 Garand rifle, and PWS’ line of AR-15 rifles.
 I’ll use the PWS as the example in this explanation.

 With the PWS rifle, the piston is welded in place and attached to the bolt carrier.
-When the gun fires, the hot gasses act on the front of that long shaft (you can see the discoloration from those gasses at the front) and those gasses force the piston backwards.
-The piston and the bolt carrier group recoil as-one, traveling the entire length of travel and then returning to the starting point ready to start the whole process again.
+When the gun fires, the gas pressure acts on the front of that long shaft (you can see the discoloration from those gasses at the front) and those gasses force the piston backwards.
+The piston and the bolt carrier group (BCG) recoil as-one, traveling the entire length of travel and then returning to the starting point under the hand guard ready to start the whole process again.

 The long stroke piston system is the oldest of the piston driven designs, and has the benefit of delivering the most power to the action.
 Since the piston is simultaneously in contact with the expanding gasses at one end and the bolt carrier at the other, force from the front of the gun can be constantly applied to the bolt carrier throughout the entire reloading cycle.
 However, usually manufacturers will drill some vent holes in the gas tube that houses the piston to vent those gasses off before the piston stops moving so that there’s nothing impeding the forward motion of the piston when chambering a new round.